What are Google Merchant Feed Rules?

-The Feed Rules functionality offers merchants the possibility of performing basic edits and optimizations to their product feeds for Google Shopping.
+The Feed Rules functionality offers online retailers the possibility of performing basic edits and optimizations to their product feeds for Google Shopping.
 In short, the new feature takes a product feed and transforms it into supported data for Google Shopping.

 1. Replace field names to supported attribute names from the Google Shopping Products Feed Specification.